grgdll/OLTraj_examples/README.md

 # OLTraj examples
-These are two practical examples written ad jupyter notebooks to help new users understand how to use the OLTraj product.
+These are two practical examples written as jupyter notebooks to help new users familiarise with the OLTraj product.

 To work with these examples you first need to clone this repository (e.g., click here https://github.com/grgdll/OLTraj_examples/archive/refs/heads/main.zip).